nguyen-vh/CPPChecker/README.md

 ### *Important*

-There's a Github Action in place that tests "[CPPChecker.cpp](https://github.com/nguyen-vh/CPPChecker/tree/main/CPPChecker)".
+There's a Github Action in place that tests if "[CPPChecker.cpp](https://github.com/nguyen-vh/CPPChecker/tree/main/CPPChecker)" compiles.
 If it fails, **DO NOT DOWNLOAD IT!**

 ## Wiki